titulebolide/binance-report-bot/README.md

   -d, --days INTEGER              The number of days over which the graph will
                                   be plotted.
 If set to 0, the graph will plot all the records.
+Default : 7 days -t, --graph-type [amount|price]
+                                  Graph type.
+Amount : shows the equivalent amount that you are holding on your wallet.
+                                  Price : shows price over time -p, --price-in TEXT             Currency in which to express the prices.
+                                  Default : USD
-Default : 7 days --help                          Show this message and exit.
+  --help                          Show this message and exit.
 ```